Exemption based on VAT

 To benefit from the exemption based on VAT in France, you must be in one of the following situations:

-- The turnover of thecalendar year preceding (N−1) is less than or equal to €50,000.
+• The turnover of thecalendar year preceding (N−1) is less than or equal to €50,000 (VAT-based exemption threshold)

-- The turnover of the current calendar year (N) is less than or equal to €55,000.
+• The turnover of the current calendar year (N) is less than or equal to €55,000 (threshold increased of the VAT-based exemption)

 For other activities:

-- The turnover of the previous calendar year (N-1) is less than or equal to €35,000.
+• The turnover of the previous calendar year (N-1) is less than or equal to €35,000 (VAT-based exemption threshold)

-- The turnover of the current calendar year (N) is less than or equal to €38,500.
+• The turnover of the current calendar year (N) is less than or equal to €38,500(threshold increased of the VAT-based exemption)

 Example :

-The company has a turnover of €13,000 for its regulated activities in 2024.
-The basic turnover threshold not to be exceeded is €35,000Thus, it can benefit from the exemption on the basis of VAT.
+The company has a turnover of €13,000 for its regulated activities in 2025.
+The basic turnover threshold not to be exceeded is €35,000, it may continue to benefit from the VAT exemption in 2026.

-The company’s pro rata turnover is less than €35,000Thus, it can benefit from the exemption based on VAT in 2025.
+The company’s turnover calculated on a pro rata basis is less than €35,000, the author can therefore continue to benefit from the VAT exemption in 2026.

-- Prior notification : from the date of communication its individual identification number by the competent authorities of the State in which it is established
+• Prior notification : from the date of communication its individual identification number by the competent authorities of the State in which it is established

-- Updating Advance Notification : from the date of confirmation its individual identification number for updating the prior notification.
+• Updating Advance Notification : from the date of confirmation its individual identification number for updating the prior notification.

 The exemption from VAT is applicable to sales and services where the company does not exceed certain turnover thresholds.
 However, there are a few transactions in which the VAT exemption does not apply.